IEEPA Tariff Refunds: How Importers Recover Tariff Duties

 Can a customs broker help with tariff refund claims?

 Yes.
-Licensed customs brokers can review entry data, calculate refund eligibility, and manage the protest filing process with CBP to ensure compliance with deadlines and documentation requirements.
+Licensed customs brokers can review entry data, calculate refund eligibility, and work with CBP to ensure compliance with deadlines and documentation requirements.

 How long does it take to receive a tariff refund?

-Processing times vary depending on CBP review timelines and the complexity of the protest.
-In many cases, refund processing can take several months after submission.
+Processing times vary depending on CBP review timelines and in many cases, refund processing can take several months after submission.

 Are Section 301 tariff refunds related to IEEPA refunds?